Alzheimer's Society's view on demography

-The report Dementia UK: second edition, published in September 2014, provides the most up-to-date evaluation of the numbers of people with dementia in the UK, projections on numbers of people in the future and the prevalence of dementia.
+The report, Projections of older people with dementia and costs of dementia care in the United Kingdom, 2019-2040 (published in November 2019 and available to download as a PDF), provides the most up-to-date evaluation of the numbers of people with dementia in the UK, projections on numbers of people in the future and the prevalence of dementia.

 Current number of people with dementia in the UK

-Research conducted for Dementia UK: second edition shows that, in 2013, there were 815,827 people with dementia in the UK (Alzheimer’s Society, 2014).
-773,502 of these people with dementia were aged 65 years or over.
-This represents one in every 79 (1.3%) of the entire UK population and 1 in every 14 of the population aged 65 years and over.
+This represents 1 in every 14 of the population aged 65 years and over.
 In 2015, there will be 856,700 people with dementia in the UK in 2015 at the current rate of prevalence.

 Dementia by country